 Octet’s digital wallet is a default offering within our supply chain management platform.
 As such, all trade finance and receivables finance customers can access it.

-“Octet working capital solutions are built and moulded around the supply chain, including our digital wallet,” says Duncan.
-“The key features and benefits have been built for the cyclical nature of business conditions, and can be tailored to your specific business and supply chain requirements.”
+“Octet working capital solutions are built around the supply chain, including our digital wallet,” says Duncan.
+“The key features and benefits have been tailored for the cyclical nature of business conditions, and can be tailored to your specific business and supply chain requirements.”

 The Octet digital wallet gives you oversight of all cash coming in and out of your connected business accounts, leveraging your finance solutions with a simple and consolidated approach.